explosion/thinc/website/docs/api-layers.md

 between 0 and 1, so each vector can be interpreted as a probability distribution.

-In contrast to the `Softmax` function, `Softmax_v2` also supports outputting unnormalized probabilities during inference by using `normalize_outputs=False` as an argument.
+`Softmax_v2` supports outputting unnormalized probabilities during inference by using `normalize_outputs=False` as an argument.
 This is useful when we are only interested in finding the top-k classes, but not their probabilities.
 Computing unnormalized probabilities is faster, because it skips the expensive normalization step.

+The `temperature` argument of `Softmax_v2` provides control of the softmax distribution.
+Values larger than 1 increase entropy and values between 0 and 1 (exclusive) decrease entropy of the distribution.
+The default temperature of 1 will calculate the unmodified softmax distribution.

 | Argument            | Type                               | Description                                                                                              |
 | ------------------- | ---------------------------------- | -------------------------------------------------------------------------------------------------------- |